 Blending Nature with Natural and Artificial Light

-A balance of Natural and Artifical light.
+A balance of Natural and Artificial light.
 Designed by Archetype Studio

 Incorporating nature goes beyond utilising greenery to beautify your home, another way nature can transform your space is through utilising both daylight and artificial light.
 As Simon Chiang, co-founder of local design firm Archetype Studio said on our last instalment of Sol Meets,